 Writing a digital agency brief for marketing is an extremely difficult task because you must find words that will describe exactly what you want to get.

 Formulating your thoughts and ideas is hard at the best of times, and it gets even harder when working with concepts you aren’t a professional at.

 You’ll have to do quite a bit of research into marketing and study several samples so that you know how to write a brief document that will help hire the best digital marketing agencies for your business.

-The following questions will guide you and explain what information must be included in the agency brief:
+The following questions will guide you and explain what information must be included in the agency briefing:

 - What is your target audience?

 - What is your suggested solution to the agency?

 - What is your brand message and how do you want to communicate your message?